Fast Rendezvous on a Cycle by Agents with Different Speeds: Abstract

 \section{Abstract}

-Most cooperative systems are, to some degree, {\em asynchronous}.
-This lack of synchrony is typically considered as an obstacle that makes the achievement of cooperative goals more difficult.
-In this work, we aim to highlight potential {\em benefits} of asynchrony, which is introduced into the system as differences between the speeds of the actions of different entities.
-We demonstrate the usefulness of this aspect of asynchrony, to tasks involving symmetry breaking.
-Specifically, in this paper, identical (except for their speeds) mobile deterministic agents are placed at arbitrary locations on a ring of length $n$ and use their speed difference in order to rendezvous fast.
-We normalize the speed of the slower agent to be 1, and fix the speed of the faster agent to be some constant $c>1$.
+The difference between the speed of the actions of different processes is typically considered as an obstacle that makes the achievement of cooperative goals more difficult.
+In this work, we aim to highlight potential {\em benefits} of such asynchrony phenomena to tasks involving symmetry breaking.
+Specifically, in this paper, identical (except for their speeds) mobile agents are placed at arbitrary locations on a (continuous) cycle of length $n$ and use their speed difference in order to rendezvous fast.
+We normalize the speed of the slower agent to be 1, and fix the speed of the faster agent to be some $c>1$.
 (An agent does not know whether it is the slower agent or the faster one.)
-We present lower and upper bounds on the time of reaching rendezvous in two main cases.
-One case is that the agents cannot communicate in any way.
-For this case, we show a tight bound of $\frac{cn}{c^2 - 1}$ for the rendezvous time.
-The other case is where each agent is allowed to drop a pebble at the location it currently is (and is able to detect whether there is already a pebble there).
-For this case, we show an algorithm whose rendezvous time is $\max\{\frac{n}{2(c-1)}, \frac{n}{c}\}$.
-On the negative side, we show an almost matching lower bound of $\max\{\frac{n}{2(c-1)}, \frac{n}{c+1}\}$, which holds not only under the ``pebble'' model but also under the seemingly much stronger ``white board'' model.
+The straightforward {\em distributed-race ($\DR$)} algorithm is the one in which both agents simply start walking until rendezvous is achieved.
+It is easy to show that, in the worst case, the rendezvous time of $\DR$ is $n/(c-1)$.
+Note that in the interesting case, where $c$ is very close to 1 (e.g., $c=1+1/n^k$), this bound becomes huge.
+Our first result is a lower bound showing that, up to a multiplicative factor of 2, this bound is unavoidable, even in a model that allows agents to leave arbitrary marks (the {\em white board} model), even assuming sense of direction, and even assuming $n$ and $c$ are known to agents.
+That is, we show that under such assumptions, the rendezvous time of any algorithm is at least $\frac{n}{2(c-1)}$ if $c\leq 3$ and slightly larger (specifically, $\frac{n}{c+1}$) if $c>3$.
+We then manage to construct an algorithm that precisely matches the lower bound for the case $c\leq 2$, and almost matches it when $c>2$.
+Moreover, our algorithm performs under weaker assumptions than those stated above, as it does not assume sense of direction, and it allows agents to leave only a single mark (a pebble) and only at the place where they start the execution.
+Finally, we investigate the setting in which no marks can be used at all, and show tight bounds for $c\leq 2$, and almost tight bounds for $c>2$.